NetsharpDEV/netsharpdev.github.io/_posts/2021-08-01-where-were-you.md

 ## What will be the next steps?

 I am devoted to write more posts by the end of the year.
-In coming weeks I am going to describe possible messaging solutions in Azure, to show how to use them and what are the best use cases for each of them.
+In coming weeks I will come back to you with nice blog posts.

 Stay tuned!